-The addition of these constellation satellites will dramatically alter the LEO environment and pose increasing risk to people on the ground and in aircraft.
+The addition of these constellation satellites certainly changes the LEO environment and poses an increased risk to people on the ground and in aircraft.
 This chapter highlights key actions for policymakers and regulators to develop strategies for safe operations of satellite launches, disposal, and reentry.